christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 - `{ isLoading: false, data: [], ... }` is a **not_loaded** state
 - `{ isLoading: false, data: [...], ... }` is a **loaded** state, where the dots represent one or multiple todos

-But when we express our state only through state values and not through explicit states we create problems.
+But when we express our state only through state values and not explicit states we create problems.

 1. It is possible to express `{ isLoading: true, error: "some error" }` and whoever consumes these values has to decide which state it really represents